AEAF Awards 2021 are now open for entries. Start 2021 by showing off your team’s best work from the past year. AEAF Awards are given in 20 categories.

-AEAF is open for entries for 2020.
-Start the decade by showing off your team’s best work from the past year.
-AEAF Awards are given in 21 categories now including, Feature Film Sequence.
-It’s a good time to go to the AEAF Entry Form, find your category and enter your work.
+AEAF Awards 2021 are now open for entries.
+Start 2021 by showing off your team’s best work from the past year.
+AEAF Awards are given in 20 categories.
+Go to the AEAF Entry Form, select your categories and enter your work today.

 Entering is simple – find all the information and links for submitting and uploading projects on the Entry Form page.